sanjeevbhusal/100-Days-Of-DevOps/linux/File Type.md

 If you want to search for a file in linux, you can simply run `find [path of the directory] --name [filename]`

+There are total of 3 data streams in linux.

+- Input Stream
+- Output Stream
+- Error Stream

+When you input some data to a process, the data flows through input stream.
+When that process gives the output, the data flows through output stream.
+If the process gives error, the data flows through error stream.

+We can combine 2 streams together.
+We can combine the data of output stream of a process to a input stream for another process.
+You can do it using `>` operator.`echo "hello world" > file1.txt`. "hello world" is a input to echo command.
+So it flows through input stream. echo command then prints the output in terminal.
+This output flows through output stream. `>` operator will take this output stream and pipe it to a input stream for file1.txt.
+Hence, the string "hello world" gets written to file1.txt.
+To pipe, error stream, use `2>`